 If you stop smoking before a cancer develops, your damaged lung tissue gradually starts to repair itself.
-No matter what your age or how long you’ve smoked, quitting may lower your risk of lung cancer and help you live longer.
-If you would like help quitting smoking, see How to Quit Smoking or Smokeless Tobacco or call the American Cancer Society at 1-800-227-2345.
+No matter what your age or how long you’ve smoked, quitting will lower your risk of lung cancer and help you live longer.
+If you would like help quitting smoking, see How to Quit Using Tobacco or call the American Cancer Society at 1-800-227-2345.

 Radon is an important cause of lung cancer.
 You can reduce your exposure to radon by having your home tested and treated, if needed.
 For more information, see Radon and Cancer.